Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 - `tensorflow` is needed by Bioconductor packages scAlign and netReg.

 - `tensorflow_probability` is needed by Bioconductor package netReg.

-- `h5pyd` is needed by Bioconductor package rhdf5client.
-UPDATE (2021/12/10):
-  Looks like it's no longer the case.

-- `nbconvert` is needed by CRAN package nbconvertR which is itself used by Bioconductor package destiny.
-UPDATE (2021/12/06): destiny got deprecated in BioC 3.14 and removed from BioC 3.15 so we no longer need the `nbconvert` module on the builds machines.

-- `matplotlib` and `phate` are needed by CRAN package phateR which is itself used by Bioconductor package phemd.
-UPDATE (2020/11/06): It looks like recent versions of phateR no longer need this.

 TESTING: In a PowerShell window, start Python and try to import the `tensorflow` module.
 You should see something like this: